pascal-fb-martin/garage/README.md

 `open` and `closed`.
 Each pin description is a JavaScript object with two
 elements: `pin` (the name of the GPIO pin, as defined on your system) and `on` (the value of the pin when active: `HIGH`, i.e. 5V, or `LOW`, i.e. 0V).
+The control object also accepts a `pulse` element.
+If present, this element sets the duration of the control pulse, in milliseconds.
+If it is not present, the software uses a 500ms pulse duration.